-You can buy natural neem oil intended for garden use quite affordably at your local garden center.
+You can buy natural neem oil intended for garden use quite affordably online or at your local garden center.
 Make an effective spray easily.
 Remember that with all-natural spray such as this, you must spray on a regular basis – especially after a rain.

 Begin with a stronger concentration of spray (2 %) to kill off as many existing beetles as you can.
 Follow that up with a weaker mixture for prevention.
 ALWAYS TEST a small area for any potential reactions to plants before applying on larger spaces.

 For a strong 2% solution try this recipe: